 Go to fangraphs.com and check out the 100 top prospects.
 The link I provided will send you to where you need to go.
 You can also go to the main page of fangraphs.com, scroll down, and on the bottom right hand side you can pick a team to take a look at their top prospects.

 My thought process is simple.
-Players who walk a lot, don’t strike, and get on base typically are doing well.
+I like players who walk a lot, don’t strike out, and get on base.
 Plate discipline is important.

 These are the stats I am looking for BB%, K%, OBP, HR, and Doubles.